EraCoSysMed-INSPIRATION/INSPIRATION_EraCoSysMed/README.md

         }
     }
     ```
-4. Navigate to node_restapi and run "npm run dev"
+4. Navigate to node_restapi and run "npm run dev".
 5. To test, enter "localhost:3000/api/compound" in your browser.